From Chapter 2:

 One City Circles Another

 In the figure below (click to animate it), I’ve drawn a rotating Earth and drawn an arrow between two cities.
 (I didn’t use Boston and Miami because they’re a bit too close together and the arrow would be rather short; instead I used two cities that are about 3000 miles apart, so that the arrow is easier to see.
-In any case, the conceptual point is not dependent on the specifics, as we’ll see.)
+In any case, the conceptual point is not dependent on the specifics.)

 Notice that the arrow points in different directions as the Earth rotates.
-For instance, compare these two images showing the Earth twelve hours apart (i.e. from one moment to another half a rotation later.)
+For instance, compare these two images showing the Earth twelve hours apart (i.e. from an initial time to another time half a rotation later.)
 You can see that the arrow from the northern city to the southern city points leftward at the earlier time and rightward at the later time.

 In fact, if we look at the arrow from the point of view of the northern city, the length of the arrow always stays the same, but the orientation of the arrow changes continuously, as shown below.

-And thus. from the point of view of people in the northern city, who feel themselves stationary (just as we all do), the southern city is going round in a circle, one that lies to their south and is always at the same distance from the northern city.
+And thus. from the point of view of people in the northern city, who feel themselves stationary (just as we all do), the southern city is going round in a circle.
+Relative to the northern city, the circle lies to its south, with all of its points an equal distance away.
 This is true for any two such cities, including Boston and Miami.
 The Earth’s equator moves, relative to its poles, at over 1000 miles (over 1500 km) per hour, so it’s no surprise that the relative speeds of most pairs of cities is at hundreds of miles (hundreds of km) per hour.

 Miami residents view this in a similar way, except that they point the arrow in Fig. 1 in the opposite direction.
 For them, Boston goes in a circle that lies to their north.